sammyfort/mNotify-laravel/README.md

   }

-  // accepts contact id, group id,phone, title, firstname, lastname, email, date of birth
+  // accepts contact id, group id,phone, title, firstname, lastname, email and date of birth in this format YYYY-MM-DD

 }